Long-term care: Early planning pays off

 - What's available close to home?
 Being close to friends and family can ease the transition to long-term care.
 If vacancies are an issue, ask about waiting lists.

 - What's your first impression?
 Schedule a tour of the facility.
-Does the facility seem safe, and are residents treated respectfully?
+Does the facility seem safe and clean, and are residents treated respectfully?
 Do they seem happy?
 Does the facility smell OK, and is the temperature comfortable?
 Are there enough caregivers on staff?
-Make unannounced visits to confirm your first impression.
+Make a second unannounced visit to confirm your first impression.

 Also, get opinions from friends and family who have experience with nursing homes.
 Ask your doctor for a recommendation and if he or she sees patients in any nursing homes.
 Social workers, hospital discharge planners and local agencies on aging might provide suggestions as well.